SamuelD-Data/zillow_clustering_project/README.md

 ### Goals

+- Improve original estimate of the log error by using clustering methodologies.

-- Identify the drivers of log error values in Zillow property value estimates ("Zestimates") to fluctuate.
+- Identify drivers of log error

-- We will also create a machine learning model that will predict the resulting logerror values of our zestimates.
+- Create a model that predicts log error

 I will also deliver the following: